github/training-kit/paths/intro-to-github/00-welcome.md

 sidebar:
   nav: "intro-nav"
 main-content: |
-  ## Welcome!
-We're glad you're here :octocat:
+  ## We're glad you're here :octocat:

   This class is designed to get you started using GitHub in less than an hour.